tuxbear/supadinos/supabase/README.md

-# Ricochet Robots Game Database Schema
+# Desperate Dinos Game Database Schema

-This directory contains Supabase migrations for setting up the database schema for a Ricochet Robots inspired game.
+This directory contains Supabase migrations for setting up the database schema for a Desperate Dinos inspired game.

 ## Database Schema